mich2k/OLED-Brightness-Fix/README.md

-This one is for who, like me, does not want keyboard brigh up/down with unofficial scripts
+This one is for who, like me, does not want keyboard bright up/down "deep" scripts or if you are unable to find working scripts or are outdated\unsupported for your device
-(some are buggy, some unsupported..) and/or other scripts do not work or are unsupported

 EXAMPLE: